ashfaaqrifath/CRM-Application/README.md

 PORT=5000
 ```

-`SUPABASE_ANON_KEY` is also accepted by the server as a fallback if you prefer that variable name.

 ## Database Setup

 1. Create a Supabase project.
 2. Open the Supabase SQL Editor.
-3. Run the full contents of `supabase-schema.sql`.
+3. Copy paste and run the full contents of `supabase-schema.sql`.
 4. In Supabase Authentication settings, turn off email confirmation for local testing, or manually confirm the test user after registration.
-5. Create or register the demo user:
+5. Create the demo user:
-   - Email: `admin@example.com`
-   - Password: `password123`

-The schema creates:
+The sql schema creates:

 ```sql
 public.users